lfit/itpol/protecting-code-integrity.md

 is only decryptable using the owner's private key:

 1. the sender generates a random encryption key ("session key")
-2. the sender encrypts the contents using the session key
+2. the sender encrypts the contents using that session key (using a symmetric cipher)
 3. the sender encrypts the session key using the recipient's _public_ PGP key
 4. the sender sends both the encrypted contents and the encrypted session key to the recipient